JolifantoBambla/webgpu-sky-atmosphere/README.md

 // during setup
 const skyRenderer = new SkyAtmosphereRenderer(device, {
-  // configurate the renderer here
+  // configurate the renderer here or use the defaults });
-});

 // during render loop